Web-Ex-Machina/contao-personal-data-manager/docs/HOOKS.md

 `renderSingleItemBodyPersonalDataSingle` | `string` | Called after an item's personal data list row have been generated `renderSingleItemBodyPersonalDataSingleFieldLabel` | `string` | Called after an item's personal data list row's field label have been generated
 `renderSingleItemBodyPersonalDataSingleFieldValue` | `string` | Called after an item's personal data list row's field value have been generated
+`buildSingleItemBodyPersonalDataSingleButtons` | `array` | Called after an item's personal data list row's buttons have been generated
 `renderSingleItemBodyPersonalDataSingleButtons` | `string` | Called after an item's personal data list row's buttons have been generated
 `getHrefByPidAndPtableAndEmail` | `string` | Called when clicking on the "show" button of an item